 - Include the sales team in your map assessment to improve onboarding flows

-- Review the map with your customer service team to strategize how to reduce obstacles throughout the customer lifecycle
+- Review the map with your customer service team to explore ways you can reduce obstacles throughout the customer lifecycle

-Using visual mapping to tell a story to your company will not only set a united standard for exceptional customer care, but improve customer experience and customer retention in the long run.
+Using visual mapping to tell a story to your company not only sets a united standard for exceptional customer care, but also benefits customer experience and customer retention in the long run.

 Customer journey map design